dolphindb/Tutorials_EN/data_ETL.md

 - Multithreading

 DolphinDB makes extensive use of multithreading.
-Specifically, for a distributed SQL query, multiple threads (localExecutors configuration parameter) are applied to concurrent processing of partitioned data.
+Specifically, for a distributed SQL query, multiple threads can be applied to concurrent processing of partitioned data.

 - Distributed computing

-In DolphinDB, you can deploy a horizontally scalable distributed cluster with multiple servers where distributed transactions are supported.
-When a distributed SQL query is executed, distributed computing is performed through the Map-Reduce-Merge model.
-In the Map phase, nodes in the cluster are automatically scheduled to make full use of the hardware resources of the cluster.
+DolphinDB leverages distributed computing in multi-machine clusters.
+When querying a DFS table, a distributed SQL statement employs a Map-Reduce-Merge model to enable distributed computation.
+During the Map phase, the query is automatically split into tasks that are assigned to the nodes in the cluster to maximize the utilization of the cluster's hardware resources.

 ## 4. Optimized ETL Process